TV Legend Dan Rather Slams CBS Trump Settlement

 The settlement comes as David Ellison’s Skydance Media negotiates an $8 billion acquisition of Paramount, which requires approval from the Trump-controlled Federal Communications Commission.
 Rather suggested this financial consideration influenced the company’s decision to settle, stating that big billionaire business people make decisions about money rather than press freedom.

-Rather warned that Trump’s strategy of pressuring media organizations through legal threats could have far-reaching consequences for journalism and democracy.
+The legendary broadcaster warned that Trump’s strategy of pressuring media organizations through legal threats could have far-reaching consequences for journalism and democracy.
 He indicated that Trump recognized corporate executives would fold under pressure when significant money was at stake, forcing a news organization to pay millions for constitutionally protected reporting activities.

 The veteran journalist expressed concern about the broader implications, noting that Trump has employed similar tactics with law firms and universities.
-Rather questioned where such pressure campaigns might lead, suggesting they represent a threat to the country’s democratic institutions and the ability of news organizations to hold powerful figures accountable.
+He questioned where such pressure campaigns might lead, suggesting they represent a threat to the country’s democratic institutions and the ability of news organizations to hold powerful figures accountable.

 The settlement matches a similar $16 million payment Disney made to Trump’s library last year to resolve his defamation suit over an ABC News interview.
-This pattern has drawn criticism from politicians including Senator Elizabeth Warren, who suggested the payments could constitute bribery.
+This pattern has drawn criticism from politicians, including Senator Elizabeth Warren, who suggested the payments could constitute bribery.

 The settlement has also contributed to internal upheaval at CBS News, with top producer Bill Owens departing over concerns about decreased journalistic independence.
 Executive Wendy McMahon subsequently left the network as well, highlighting the internal tensions surrounding the agreement.